 Language, language, language.
 “All of school is about language.
 Every subject, all content, virtually all instruction is accomplished via language.”(1) In Reading, Writing, and Language classes and in all content classes, students develop competency in the use of language to comprehend, to think clearly and logically, and to be effective communicators whether speaking, reading, or writing for any purpose.
 Through an ongoing professional development program, teachers are taught how to use language as they teach, how disruptions or delays in the development of students’ language abilities impact on their thinking and learning, and how to integrate language instruction into all the content areas.

 Success matters.
-Our goal is to prepare children for full participation in the world in which they live.
+Our goal is to prepare children for full participation in school and in life generally.
 Understanding that a child’s world is school, the near-term focus is on teaching children how to navigate the academic and social aspects of the classroom, so they can succeed there as well as at other times throughout the school day.
 Students are taught self-awareness, the skills of self-advocacy and social communication, and the essential qualities of good character: temperance and compassion.
-Gateway’s approach acknowledges that its students learn in ways that are different from their mainstream peers; as they benefit from instruction that truly meets their needs, they become skilled, strategic, independent learners increasingly ready to meet the demands of mainstream education and life.
+Gateway’s approach acknowledges that its students learn in ways that are different from their mainstream peers.
+As they benefit from instruction that truly meets their needs, Gateway students become skilled, strategic, independent learners increasingly ready to meet the demands of mainstream education and life.

 Understanding and acceptance are the first step.
 At The Gateway School, teaching and learning begin with a child’s sense of belonging and self-esteem.
-In small classes with a low student-to-teacher ratio, the Gateway student understands he or she is a valued member of the school community whose participation is welcome and encouraged.
+In small classes with a low student-to-teacher ratio, Gateway students understand they are valued members of the school community whose participation is welcome and encouraged.
 Relieved of the pressure or discouragement felt in prior school placements, each student discovers a nurturing, accepting, structured environment.
-Moreover, the student is in the hands of a teacher who views him or her holistically.
-Repeatedly asking “Who is this child?”(2), the teacher considers how the various aspects of development stand in relation to one another and are interacting to help or hinder the student.
+Moreover, the student is in the hands of a teacher who views them holistically.
+Repeatedly asking “Who is this child?”(2), the teacher considers various aspects of a student’s development and how they relate to one another or interact to help or hinder the student.
 Instruction proceeds taking the whole, developing student into account.

 Research-based, individualized instruction is the key.
 Instruction at Gateway is diagnostic, direct, explicit, multisensory, and guided by the findings of contemporary research.
 Structure, clarity, and just the right amount of support allow students to feel safe and encourage the risk-taking that must happen for learning to occur.
-Diagnostic instruction entails a teacher identifying the breakdowns in a student’s learning process and which unique strengths can be leveraged to promote learning, followed by an adjustment in the approach, pace, or activity.
+Diagnostic instruction entails a teacher identifying the breakdowns in a student’s learning process and which unique strengths can be leveraged to promote learning.
+An adjustment to instructional approach, pace, or activity may follow.
 The result is individualized instruction that is responsive to a student’s unique needs.
 All instruction is direct, explicit, sequential, and multisensory.
 Teachers tell, show, and model for students what they are to learn and how to learn it.
 Skills, strategies, and content are introduced in a logical sequence that initially lays a strong foundation, then builds incrementally and gradually becomes more complex.
 Hands-on and experiential activities make learning lively and fun, while helping students grasp and retain knowledge or affording them another way of expressing their understanding.

 1, 2 Lydia Soifer, Ph.D., author of Classroom Language Dynamics